RSpec tests for your Puppet manifests

 expect {

-contain_file('/etc/logrotate.d/nginx')
+is_expected.to contain_file('/etc/logrotate.d/nginx')

 }.to raise_error(Puppet::Error, /compress must be true or false/)